 This recipe post is sponsored by Maple From Canada UK.

-Although highly enjoyable to watch ‘signature bakes’ being created on TV, I like to be in the mindset of creating a showstopper of my own, in my own time.
-So now I want to share with you an idiot-proof guide on how to create some of the tastiest shortbread biscuits I’ve ever made, all by using 3 ingredients you’re likely to have in your cupboard – with the added syrups sent to me by Maple From Canada UK.
-So what are you waiting for?
+Although highly enjoyable to watch ‘signature bakes’ being created on TV, I like to be in the mindset of creating a showstopper in my own time.
+I want to share with you an idiot-proof guide on how to create some of the tastiest shortbread biscuits I’ve ever made, using just 3 ingredients you’re likely to have in your cupboard – with the added syrups sent to me by Maple From Canada UK.
 Don your apron, tie back your hair, and wash your hands folks.
-It’s about to get messy.

 THIS RECIPE MAKES: 12-14 SMALL BISCUITS